-The paper presents the concept of decision aiding process as an extension of the decision process one.
+The paper presents the concept of decision aiding process as an extension of the decision process.
 The aim of the paper is to analyse the type of activities occurring between a "client" and an "analyst" both engaged in a decision process.
-The decision aiding process is analysed both under a cognitive point of view and an operational point of view: the "products", or cognitive artifacts the process will deliver at the end.
-Finally the decision aiding process is considered as a more general reasoning process to which recent artificial intelligence findings in argumentation could apply.
+The decision aiding process is analysed both under a cognitive point of view and an operational point of view: i.e. considering the "products", or cognitive artifacts the process will deliver at the end.
+Finally the decision aiding process is considered as a reasoning process for which the update and revision problems hold.